 No. 1: Heart disease

 Heart disease accounts for about 1 in 5 Hispanic deaths in the United States.
-In North Carolina, it was the second biggest killer of Hispanics after cancer, according to a state study.

 North Carolina reports the greatest risk factors for heart disease among the state’s Hispanic population were being overweight or obese.